 How to gather UGC?
 Easy!
 Hashtags.
-Come up with an interesting hashtag, which, of course, is related to your company and ask your followers to post photos with that hashtag.
+Come up with an interesting hashtag, which, of course, is related to your company, and ask your followers to post photos with that hashtag.
 Instagram users engage in such activities faster than you think.
 Take the example of Redbull, it’s not a B2B company but you get the idea.
 In 2015, the #PutACanOnIt campaign created a huge buzz around Redbull.

 Okay, what if you’re a newly launched company and aren’t yet famous?
 UGC doesn’t necessarily only mean post photos of your clients, employees will do the trick too.
-Share the photos your employee’s post about their job and that will be as engaging and effective.
+Share the photos your employees post about their job and that will be as engaging and effective.
 And this is a smooth transition to our next point.

 Tip #2 Show Off Your Employees & Culture

 There are so many ads and promotional campaigns that users get tired of being targets.
 Stop telling people how wonderful you are and instead, expose more of your working environment.
 Post on Instagram or Instagram stories, a teaser from your working routine.
 How do you start the day?
 What is everyone up to?
-What is your brainstorm like?
+What is brainstorming like?
 Did a child of your employee visit?
 Customers are looking for more than quality and affordability.
-They are looking for a company that cares about its employees, is fun and has something special.
+They are looking for a company that cares about its employees, is fun, and has something special.